 If the Earth received all the radiation that the Sun produces, and not only the part that enables Life to exist, then there would be no Life on Earth, and the Life Project would have failed.
 Moreover, it would probably not even have gotten started.
 This toxic radiation must be blocked, deflected, or filtered out so that the useful radiation can reach the Earth’s surface, where it is transformed by countless organisms into organically useful forms.
 In other words, the extremely long-lived, radiation-emitting entities that exist in the Universe – stars – which heat up the frigid space around them that otherwise is only a few paltry degrees above absolute zero, have a fundamental problem in terms of their ability to support and sustain life: the fact that they produce large amounts of high-energy radiation that is deadly to life.

 The question is, Why doesn’t this radiation reach the Earth, thus killing all the many different living creatures that exist on or near its surface?
 The answer is that the Earth is protected from this toxic radiation by several mechanisms, including the ozone layer and the existence of a large magnetic field that protectively envelop the Earth.
-Although humans, by inventing the compass, have used this magnetic field for sea and land navigation, it has a much more important function which was only discovered later on: the Earth’s magnetic field either deflects some of the Sun’s harmful radiation so that it passes around the Earth before continuing its trajectory harmlessly into outer space, or it funnels this radiation towards one of the Earth’s two magnetic poles, where again it passes harmlessly into the Earth’s interior.
+Although humans, by inventing the compass, have used this magnetic field for sea and land navigation, it has a much more important function which was only discovered later on: the Earth’s magnetic field either deflects the Sun’s harmful radiation so that it passes around the Earth before continuing its trajectory harmlessly into outer space, or the radiation is trapped in a region high above the Earth known as the van Allen radiation belts, where it travels rapidly from magnetic pole to magnetic pole.

 Besides contributing to the existence of the Earth’s magnetic field, its molten core also helps to stabilize the surface, oceanic, and atmospheric temperatures.
 On a planet or moon that lacks a molten core, these temperatures would depend entirely on the radiation received from the star around which it rotates, which dependence would lead to greater daily and seasonal fluctuations; and this, in turn, would make the preservation of life more difficult.